-If you are suffering with insomnia and feel it may be related to anxiety or depression, to get started no give us a call to schedule an appointment at 832-559-2622 or schedule an appointment online with one of our therapists in Houston.
+If you are suffering from insomnia and feel it may be related to anxiety or depression, to get started now give us a call to schedule an appointment at 832-559-2622 or schedule an appointment online with one of our therapists in Houston.
 We would love to help you overcome insomnia and be your best you again.

 Sign up to be notified of group and workshop dates.